The dream: To bring our passion for gardening and community back to Benji's home town in the central Oregon high desert. Read more

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

-For a donation of $25 or more we will send you a Mahonia Gardens t-shirt along with a packet of vegetable or herb seeds that we have grown and saved.Estimated delivery:Ships within the US only
+For a donation of $25 or more we will send you a Mahonia Gardens t-shirt along with a packet of vegetable or herb seeds that we have grown and saved.Estimated delivery:Only ships to: United States

 Both of the above rewards--that is, a t-shirt plus up to $75 worth of produce, plants, and seeds.
 OR, 2 t-shirts and up to $50 of produce, plants, and seeds.
-Your choice!Estimated delivery:Ships within the US only
+Your choice!Estimated delivery:Only ships to: United States

 We will come to your house or a house of your choosing and cook a farm-to-table feast for you and your family or three guests--using, of course, as much produce as possible from Mahonia Gardens.
 And we'll throw in a t-shirt.
 This option is available in Oregon only.Estimated delivery:

-We'll give you the feast described above, plus t-shirts for you and your family or friends, plus $100 of plants, produce, and seeds, plus four hours of consultation or work in your garden or landscape from the two of us!Estimated delivery:Ships within the US only
+We'll give you the feast described above, plus t-shirts for you and your family or friends, plus $100 of plants, produce, and seeds, plus four hours of consultation or work in your garden or landscape from the two of us!Estimated delivery:Only ships to: United States

 - (26 days)